 If you have appointments the next day, plan and prepare for them during your end of the work day routine.

 Complete any review or research necessary, so that the information is fresh in your mind for your appointment.
 Also gather any items you’ll need for your appointments and pack them in your bag, so all you have to do the next day is grab your bag and head out the door.

-This step helps to keep my monkey mind, which always revs up in the middle of the night, and my morning stress levels to a minimum, because I’m packed and ready to go no matter what time my appointment is scheduled.
+This step helps to calm my monkey mind, which always revs up in the middle of the night.
+It also keeps my morning stress levels to a minimum, because I’m packed and ready to go no matter what time my appointment is scheduled.

 Process Office Inbox Items